Amazon KDP works in Nigeria. Nigerians publish and purchase books on Amazon Kindle daily.

 It doesn’t really matter if you are using a Naira or US dollar denominated card, as long as the same global brands which Amazon accepts support it, they recognize it.

 With over 4 million publications available worldwide, Amazon Kindle is one of the most popular self-publishing platforms available.

-What is Amazon Kindle Direct Publishing (KDP)?
+What is Amazon KDP?